jingibus/gascan/resources/posts/2020/05/18/2141/My Clojure Vacation.md/My Clojure Vacation.md

 ### Distinction between data and functions

 From a design perspective, I appreciated that data and functions lived separate lives.
 There were certain entities that did live an object-y life of keeping track of a changing bit of state, but this was the exception rather than the rule.
 This was at its best in a design context.
-The lack of expressivity in objects had started to wear thin on me:
+In the past few years, the lack of expressivity in objects had started to wear thin on me.
+As a design tool, it no longer felt like it was revealing edges.
+All the edges were elective: a single responsibility in one context would be an overgrown monstrosity in another.
 [![][ScreenShot2020-05-03at92816AM]](https://twitter.com/billjings/status/1254364892653424641)
-The inability to express different roles in any way other than to put different words on things had gotten old.
+I was unable to express different roles in any way other than to put different words on things, and I was tired of it.
 Drawing a distinction between functions and data and denying capabilities to one or the other makes a lot of sense!
 This restriction forces a lot of things to be teased out that would otherwise stay put.

 ### The vacation is over

 I recently started working at Cash, so my vacation is at an end.
 I'm once again working on a big client, with big build times.
 Sigh.
 There are some nice things: we have a firmer line between processes and data than any other codebase I've worked on.
 But is it possible to tinker with it?
 I've got lots of real work to do now.
 But maybe...

+### references

+Thanks to Nick Black and Joe Lafiosca for their feedback.
+One of them also sent me a quote of a wonderful passage from  _Infinite Jest_, for which I am also grateful.

 [ScreenShot2020-05-03at92816AM]: ScreenShot2020-05-03at92816AM.png width=377px height=152px